-Bank credit, on the other hand, is the full amount of borrowing capacity which a small business can get from the banking system only.
-Hence it is essentially a smaller subset of business credit.
+A bank rating, on the other hand, is a measure of the full amount of borrowing capacity which a small business can get from the banking system only.

 A small business can get more business credit quickly, so long as it has at least one bank reference and an average daily account balance of at least $10,000 for the most recent three month time period.
-This set up will yield a bank rating of a Low-5 (which means it is an Adjusted Debt Balance of from $5,000 to $30,000).
+This set up will yield a bank rating of a Low-5.
+So this means it is an Adjusted Debt Balance of from $5,000 to $30,000.

 A lower rating, like a High-4, or balance of $7,000 to $9,999 will not automatically reject the small business’s loan application.
 However, it will slow down the approval process.

-A bank credit rating is the average minimum balance as maintained in a business bank account over a three month long period.
+A bank rating is a measure of the average minimum balance as maintained in a business bank account over a three month long period.
 Hence a $10,000 balance will rate as a Low-5, a $5,000 balance will rate as a Mid-4, and a $999 balance will rate as a High-3, etc.